 As a tenant you are responsible for your own contents insurance.
 The Landlord is responsible for the buildings insurance.

-The Tenant will be advised of time and date by letter.
+The Tenant will be advised of time and date of the check-out meeting.
 All possessions must be removed from the property and the house and garden ready for checking by the time stated.
 Properties may or may not be professionally cleaned prior to the start of the tenancy, but you are required to carry out a professional clean at the end of the tenancy at your own cost.
 If you are expecting your property to be professionally cleaned at the start of the tenancy you should ensure that this has formed part of your offer to rent the property.

 Are utilities and Council Tax included in my rent?